slidedrum/Blue-Prince-Notes/Locations/Orindia/Fenn Aries/Reddington/Mt Holly Estate/The House/Rooms/Green/The Secret Garden.md

 	- When all arrows face: Waste, shows eastern lever
 	- When all arrows face: West, shows western lever
 	- Are there any other combinations?  probably not?
 - "A floorplan so secretive it had been removed from the drafting pool to avoid anyone unwanted accidentally stumbling upon it.
-This secluded garden, flanked by a variety of [[Mora Jai]] fruit trees, has served as a private retreat to at least two other generations of [[sinclair family|Sinclairs]]." ^1f1ed1
+This secluded garden, flanked by a variety of [[Mora Jai]] fruit trees, has served as a private retreat to at least two other generations of [[Sinclair family|Sinclairs]]." ^1f1ed1